ethanchang235/mnist-cnn-macbook-air-m1/README.md

 # MNIST Handwritten Digit Classifier for Apple M1 (PyTorch)

 This project implements a simple Convolutional Neural Network (CNN) using PyTorch to classify handwritten digits from the MNIST dataset.
-It is optimized to run on Apple Silicon (M1/M2) chips using the MPS backend for GPU acceleration.
+It is optimized to run efficiently on Apple Silicon (M1/M2/M3) chips using the MPS backend for GPU acceleration, while also providing fallback support for CUDA (NVIDIA GPUs) and CPU.

 ## Requirements

 - Python 3.x
-- PyTorch (with MPS support)
+- PyTorch (ensure your installation supports MPS for Apple Silicon or CUDA for NVIDIA GPUs)
 - Torchvision
 - Matplotlib
 - NumPy